aopecho/appdev-chapters/web-scraping-quickstart.md

 Now we have a big String that has all the HTML elements on the page.
 But as we know from reading from an API, searching through a String is a pain!
 It’d be a lot nicer if we could convert it to an Array or a Hash or some other Ruby structure so we could search through it easier.

+### Step 3

-3. Similar to parsing the JSON of an API, we next need to parse the page’s HTML
+Similar to parsing the JSON of an API, we next need to parse the page’s HTML.

 ```ruby
 parsed_page = Nokogiri::HTML(webpage.body.to_s)